An Evaluation of Memory Optimization Methods for Training Neural Networks: When is MOM more beneficial?

-From the inequality, we find that the left part is unrelated with the model width and right part becomes smaller as the model width increases, indicating that it is easier for the \tool Score to exceed the \tool Point.

-\textbf{Verification:} We verify this implication by varying the model depth and width for ResNet and GPT3 models on V100.
-As shown in Figure~\ref{fig:impl}, when the model is shallow (less than 280 layers in ResNet, less than 18 layers in GPT3) or thin (hidden size is smaller than 248 for ResNet, 1500 for GPT3), applying MOMs actually slows down training.
-However, as the model gets deeper or wider, MOMs start to speed up training.
-In the extreme case, the original training fails to run even with batch size of one and applying MOM is needed to enable single GPU training.
+To validate this implication, we conducted experiments by varying the depth and width of ResNet and GPT-3 models on V100 GPUs.
+The results, as depicted in Figure~\ref{fig:impl}, demonstrate that when the model is shallow enough (with fewer than 280 layers for ResNet or fewer than 18 layers for GPT-3) or narrow (with a hidden size smaller than 248 for ResNet or 1500 for GPT-3), the application of MOMs actually slows down the training process.
+However, as the model becomes deeper or wider, MOMs start to accelerate the training.
+In the most extreme case, the original training fails to execute even with a batch size of one, emphasizing the necessity of applying MOMs to enable single-GPU training.
+These findings provide evidence supporting the claim that the benefits of MOMs are more pronounced with increasing model depth and width.